 This easy chive and pork dumplings recipe makes the Cambodian-Chinese version of jiaozi, the delicious dumplings found right across China.
 In Cambodia, they are more rustic – no fancy pleating here – and packed with chives and a little ground pork mince.
 Dip them in either chilli oil or a do-it-yourself sauce of chilli, soy and vinegar.

 Our chive and pork dumplings recipe makes the Cambodian-Chinese rendition of jiaozi, the addictive Chinese dumplings that come in myriad forms, the filling, folding, shape, and pleating distinguishing one dumpling from the next.
-Boiled, steamed and fried, dumplings are cooked all over China and in countries in Asia where the Chinese travelled, traded and emigrated, such as Cambodia.
+Boiled, steamed and fried, dumplings are cooked all over China and in countries in Asia where the Chinese travelled, traded and settled, and Chinese communities formed, such as Cambodia.

 Dumplings have been filling stomachs for at least 1,700 years.
 That’s how old the world’s oldest dumplings were when discovered by archaeologists in an ancient tomb in the Xinjiang Autonomous Region.
 Well-preserved, the wheat-flour dumplings looked pretty much like dumplings do today, crescent-shaped and stuffed with meat.